Kubernetes is eating the world; you can digest K8’s plume

 ChaosSearch allows you to harness immediate insights out of Kubernetes log data, providing automating indexing, full text search and analytics at scale, quickly and easily.
 Get the data to S3 and ChaosSearch does the rest, with disruptive price performance at TB to PB scale.
 Chaos enables long tail unlimited retention of data that offers unique opportunities for you to get more value out of operational and application log and event data, opening up the ability to do trending, or analyze long term performance or security issues.

 In the Kubernetes world we benefit from the fact that there are a rich set of configurations that allow you to log and get data to S3.
 Our customers are using Fluentd to ship Kubes data to S3 and then using ChaosSearch to quickly index and provide access for search and visualizations with our embedded Kibana 7.2.4 from the Amazon Open Distro for Elasticsearch.

 ChaosSearch will empower you to:

 - Monitor and analyze Kubernetes logs at scale

 - Quickly identify and resolve issues in Production

 - Alert on events in your K8’s environment

-- Integrate your Kubernetes environment with business critical systems like Slack, PagerDuty, OpsGenie, Jira, ServiceNow, Zendesk and more.
+- Integrate your Kubernetes environment with business-critical systems like Slack, PagerDuty, OpsGenie, Jira, ServiceNow, Zendesk and more.
+See all integrations.